phoenixdhr/phoenixdhr/README.md

 <h3>💼 Portfolio:</h3>

-- [NFT Marketplace](https://github.com/phoenixdhr/FrondEnd-Web3): NFTPunks is a decentralized application (dApp) built on Ethereum that allows users to buy, sell and trade non-fungible tokens (NFTs).
-The front-end is built using React.js and Web3.js, while the back-end utilizes Solidity smart contracts.
+- [NFT Marketplace](https://github.com/phoenixdhr/FrondEnd-Web3): NFTPunks is a decentralized application (dApp) built on Ethereum (Sepolia) that allows users to mint NFTs.
+The front-end is built using Next.js and ethers.js, while the back-end utilizes Solidity smart contracts.

 - [RafflePay](https://github.com/CevidevsHackaton/EthGlobalHackaton1): is a dApp that allows users to participate in raffles using Ethereum.
-The application is built on top of the Ethereum blockchain and uses Solidity smart contracts for implementing the lottery system.
+The application is built on Mumbai and uses Solidity smart contracts for implementing the lottery system.

 - [Automatic Withdrawal](https://github.com/phoenixdhr/ListenerWithdrawal_ETH_ERC20): is a set of scripts that automate the withdrawal process of funds from a wallet.
-The scripts are written in Python and make use of the Web3.py library to interact with the Ethereum network.
+The scripts are written in javascript and make use of the ethers.js to interact with the Ethereum network.

 - [Unlock Protocol Integration](https://github.com/phoenixdhr/BluePiece-UnlockProtocol): BluePiece is a web application that integrates the Unlock Protocol to provide access to premium content to paying subscribers.
-The application is built using React.js and the Unlock Protocol smart contracts.

 - [Upgradable Contracts](https://github.com/phoenixdhr/ContratosActualizados_Openzeppelin): Contratos Actualizables is a set of scripts that allow for the deployment of upgradable smart contracts.
 The scripts make use of the OpenZeppelin library to implement the upgradeable contract pattern.

 - [Automated Swaps](https://github.com/phoenixdhr/Swap_Automatico_EVM): is a Solidity smart contract that allows for automated swaps between BNB and BUSD on the BSC network.
 The contract makes use of Pancakeswap for the token exchange.

 - [Web_Todo](https://github.com/phoenixdhr/Web_Todo): is a simple web application that allows users to create and manage to-do lists.
-The application is built using React.js and styled with CSS.
+The application is built using React.js

 - [ERC20 Airdrop](https://github.com/phoenixdhr/AirdropERC20): is a Solidity smart contract that allows for the airdrop of ERC20 tokens to a set of addresses.